golang/dep/docs/migrating.md

 The inference phase is where `dep init`'s behavior varies.
 By default, `dep init` will look in your codebase for metadata files from [other Go package management tools that it understands](https://github.com/golang/dep/tree/master/internal/importers), and attempt to automatically migrate the data in these files into concepts that make sense in a dep.
 Depending on the tool and the particular values dep finds, metadata from the tool may be treated as either:

 * A hint: information that dep will try to honor in the solving phase, but will discard if it cannot find a solution that respects the hint.
-* A rule: information that must obeyed in the solving phase, and will ultimately appear in `Gopkg.toml` as a `[[constraint]]`.
+* A rule: information that must be obeyed in the solving phase, and will ultimately appear in `Gopkg.toml` as a `[[constraint]]`.
 If the solving phase cannot find a solution that satisfies the rules, it will fail with an informative message.

 There are three circumstances that can lead dep not to make any tool-based inferences: